 I poured myself the perfect drink – strong enough to relax me into the situation, but not so strong that I gagged when I swallowed it.
 I didn’t give him a tour, just gestured towards my room and he went in.

 He cupped my face and kissed me instead of answering.
 He then took the glass from my hand, placed it safely on the desk and returned to my mouth.

 After he left for his meeting I stayed home in my pyjamas.
 I made scrambled eggs for dinner and watched bad movies that reminded me how useless the human endeavour to live was.
 The movies weren’t aiming for this reaction in the audience, I was just lucky.
 I ignored the messages on my phone from several different friends telling me to come into the city.
 I felt hollow from the moment I saw them – I didn’t know how to talk to my own friends.
 I spent the evening looking at old photos; they were taken only a few months prior but they felt old.
 I looked happy.
 I was smiling; I loved looking at photos of myself smiling.
-Maybe I was self absorbed, I probably was in a number of ways, but looking at these photos I was able to rewrite my memory and convince myself of a previous joy and happiness that I had never actually felt.
+Maybe I was self absorbed, I probably was in a number of ways, but while looking at these photos I was able to rewrite my memory and convince myself of a previous joy and happiness that I had never actually felt.
 I took photos obsessively to funnel images into my head of what my life looked like from the outside.
 The young confident woman who was ambitious and studying law and wasn’t terrified to her core.
-But when I thought back to the events where the photos were taken I remembered that the person I was then was no different, nor happier than me now.
+But when I thought back on the days when these photos were taken I knew that the person I was then was no different, nor happier, than me now.